krbaio3/micro-petshop/README.md

 ## Authors and acknowledgment

-Show your appreciation to those who have contributed to the project.
+John Krbaio is the author of this project.

 ## License